Bedrock-OSS/bedrock-wiki/docs/scripting/custom-command.md

 		},
 		{
 			"description": "Gametest Module",
-			"type": "script",
-			"language": "javascript",
+			"type": "javascript",
-			"entry": "scripts/index.js",
+			"entry": "scripts/Index.js",
 			"uuid": "f626740d-50a6-49f1-a24a-834983b72134",
 			"version": [1, 0, 0]
 		}
 	],
 	"dependencies": [
 		{
-			// Minecraft native module - needed to use the "@minecraft/server" module "module_name": "@minecraft/server",
+			// Minecraft native module - needed to use the "mojang-minecraft" module "uuid": "b26a4d4c-afdf-4690-88f8-931846312678",
-			"version": "1.0.0-beta"
+			"version": [0, 1, 0]
 		}
     ]
 }
 ```

-On our manifest, we added script module.
-The `entry` is where our script is stored.
-This is typically within the `scripts` folder of the behavior pack.
+On our manifest, we add Javascript Module for our Gametest.
+The `entry` is where our script is use.
+You can save it somewhere, but let it where it be.
 The dependency is for the module on our Script.

 <FolderView
 	:paths="[
 		'BP/manifest.json',
 		'BP/pack_icon.png',
-        'BP/scripts/index.js'
+        'BP/scripts/Index.js'
 	]"
 />